Connor Ripley: Preston North End

 On 9 January 2019, Ripley signed a three-and-a-half-year contract with fellow Championship club Preston North End.
 Alex Neil stuck with Declan Rudd in goal at first, and then Ripley struggled with knee and ankle problems, but recovered to play the final two games of the 2018–19 season.
 He was restricted to four cup appearances in the 2019–20 campaign, and made a series of errors in the FA Cup third round defeat to Norwich City at Deepdale.
 He played four games in the 2020–21 season, but failed to make the bench under interim manager Frankie McAvoy.

 He moved on an emergency loan to League Two team Salford City on 16 October 2021, and kept a clean-sheet on his debut the same day, a 2–0 win over Hartlepool United at Moor Lane.
-The deal deal was extended on a week-by-week basis as Tom King remained injured, with Ripley keeping four clean sheets in nine games for Gary Bowyer's Ammies until he returned to Preston on 29 November.
+The deal was extended on a week-by-week basis as Tom King remained injured, with Ripley keeping four clean sheets in nine games for Gary Bowyer's Ammies until he returned to Preston on 29 November.
 Ripley was not in Preston's EFL squad until manager Ryan Lowe needed cover for Daniel Iversen in January whilst Rudd recovered from knee surgery.
 Ripley was released by the club at the end of the 2021–22 season, having conceded 22 goals in ten appearances during his three and a half years with PNE.